Nomadzy/DCS-World-Awesome-List/README.md

 #### Skinning
 Skinning as its name implies is the act of making or editing a texture for a 3D model of an object like an aircraft or a ship.
 The output is a bunch of DDS image files, plus a text description file (description.lua).

 * Model Viewer 2: This tools is provided by ED and included with DCS in the bin directory.
-It let you open the 3D models of aircrafts (*.edm files), apply your skins and play the included animations (Ex: deploying landing gears) to test and see how your skin is behaving whithout openning DCS.
+It let you open the 3D models of aircrafts (*.edm files), apply your skins and play the included animations (Ex: deploying landing gears) to test and see how your skin is behaving without opening DCS.

-* [The Gimp](https://www.gimp.org/) skins are made and edited with Photoshop, but if you dont have it and don't want to buy it, The Gimp is the best (only?) alternative you have.
+* [The Gimp](https://www.gimp.org/) skins are made and edited with Photoshop, but if you don't have it and don't want to buy it, The Gimp is the best (only?) alternative you have.
 Its a free open source image manipulation software that can open and edit Photoshop PSD files.

 * [DXTBmp](https://www.mwgfx.co.uk/programs/dxtbmp.htm) after making your skin using The Gimp in a bitmap format, this tool will let you convert the resulting files into DDS files, more suitable for the DCS 3D engine.

-* [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter) this complet toolbox let to open and save DDS files directly from Photoshop, or convert images to DDS via a standalone program if you use The Gimp.
+* [NVIDIA Texture Tools Exporter](https://developer.nvidia.com/nvidia-texture-tools-exporter) this complete toolbox let to open and save DDS files directly from Photoshop, or convert images to DDS via a standalone program if you use The Gimp.
 It also generate Normal Maps for your skins.
-Unfortunatly, it only works on NVIDIA GPU, but if you dont, you can still use Texture Tools [old Photoshop plugin](https://developer.nvidia.com/gameworksdownload#?dn=texture-tools-for-adobe-photoshop-8-55)
+Unfortunately, it only works on NVIDIA GPU.
+If you have an AMD GPU, you can still use Texture Tools [old Photoshop plugin](https://developer.nvidia.com/gameworksdownload#?dn=texture-tools-for-adobe-photoshop-8-55).

 * [Intel Texture Works](https://software.intel.com/content/www/us/en/develop/articles/intel-texture-works-plugin.html) is another Photoshop plugin for exporting DDS files.

 * [NormalMap Online](https://cpetry.github.io/NormalMap-Online/) is an online application that let generate normal maps for your textures.

 * Aircraft Texture Templates :
  - [ED & Partners Templates](https://www.digitalcombatsimulator.com/en/downloads/texture_templates/) in this repository you'll find the texture templates for most of DCS aircrafts.

  - Razbam Templates for the [Mirage 2000](https://razbamsimulations.com/index.php/paint-kits/dcs/2000c-paint-kit), [Harrier](https://razbamsimulations.com/index.php/paint-kits/dcs/av8-b-paint-kit) and the [MIG-19](https://razbamsimulations.com/index.php/paint-kits/dcs/mig-19-paint-kit).